 |

-Does my staff have an opportunity to provide impact on their roles and the direction of the organization? | Do we have a culture of feedback and psychological safety that makes them feel comfortable doing so? |
+Does my staff have an opportunity to provide input on their roles and the direction of the organization? | Do we have a culture of feedback and psychological safety that makes them feel comfortable doing so? |

 Does my staff have accurate job descriptions that align with their day-to-day responsibilities and their skills?
 Would they agree with my answer? | Does my staff have realistic goals and expectations?
 Would they agree with my answer? |

-Do we have a culture of inclusion and belonging, especially for BIPOC, LGBTQ and disabled employees?
-Do we have diverse representation at the decision-making table? | Are my employees using their PTO?
-Are they able to disconnect completely from work regularly without having to check email or be ‘on call’? |
+Do we have a culture of inclusion and belonging, as well as, diverse representation at the decision-making table? | Are my employees using their PTO?
+Are they able to disconnect completely from work regularly without having to check email or be "on call"? |

 Has a manager discussed career advancement with each of their team members? | If you answered “no” or “I don’t know” to any of the above, you may be at risk of losing employees.
-While praise, appreciation and pizza parties are nice, they will not combat an unhealthy corporate culture. |
+While praise and tokens of appreciation are important, they will not combat an unhealthy corporate culture. |

 Succession Planning